-In principle, the double tax treaties state that the income and gains deriving from property located in a foreign State are taxable in that foreign State.
+In principle, the double tax treaties provide that the income and gains deriving from property located in a foreign State are taxable in that foreign State.

-Accordingly, the rental income of a foreign company is taxed in France as long as the relevant properties are located in France.
-In this respect, the foreign company can benefit from the SIIC exemption regime if it meets the applicable conditions and if it has validly elected for the SIIC regime (notably, the parent company and its corporate subsidiaries meet the SIIC requirements, see supra 2.2, 2.3 and 2.4).
+Accordingly, the rental income and capital gains of a foreign company are taxed in France as long as the relevant properties are located in France.
+In this respect, the foreign company can benefit from the SIIC regime if it meets the applicable conditions and if it has validly elected for the SIIC regime (notably, the parent company and its corporate subsidiaries meet the SIIC requirements, see before 2.2, 2.3 and 2.4).